-Our Simple NotionCancerBiz is devoted to directly aiding and promoting the enterprises of cancer patients and cancer survivors.
+Our Simple NotionCancerBiz is devoted to directly aiding and promoting the enterprises of cancer survivors, patients and caregivers.
 There are many effective causes and ways to indirectly assist in the fight against cancer such as charities, benefits, walks, etc.

 Buyers/supporters can search for vendors by geographical location, by category of business/service, by product, or by cancer type.

-However, CancerBiz allows you to locate and directly contact businesses or services, operated by cancer patients/survivors, who specialize in exactly the trade you need.
-Further, you can shop on a nationwide basis, and directly purchase products sold, created or manufactured by cancer patients or survivors.
+However, CancerBiz allows you to locate and directly contact businesses or services, operated by cancer survivors, patients, and/or caregivers, who specialize in exactly the trade you need.
+Further, you can shop on an international basis, and directly purchase products sold, created or manufactured by cancer survivors, patients or caregivers.

-While there are many support groups and organizations which help cancer patients or survivors through the emotional and physical toll cancer can inflict on a person, there are few forums which promote and aid the enterprises they operate, or the services or products they offer.
-Through CancerBiz we all can directly support patients and survivors as they carry on with their lives during and after the fight against cancer.
+While there are many support groups and organizations which help cancer survivors, patients or caregivers through the emotional and physical toll cancer can inflict on a person, there are few forums which promote and aid the enterprises they operate, or the services or products they offer.
+Through CancerBiz we all can directly support survivors, patients and caregivers as they carry on with their lives during and after the fight against cancer.

-Our IntegrityCancer patients/survivors submit their information (Add Your Business), which is subject to a verification process.
-Once verified as a vendor, patients or survivors can develop their CancerBiz page to promote their business, service or product.
+Our IntegrityCancer survivors, patients, and caregivers submit their information (Add Your Business), which is subject to a verification process.
+Once verified as a vendor, survivors, patients or caregivers can develop their CancerBiz page to promote their business, service or product.
 Our annual fee, for vendors, is extremely nominal and equates to dollars per month; a concept conducive to the sincerity of CancerBiz.
 Buyers/supporters can peruse and shop the pages of CancerBiz with no cost and no membership sign-up.

 Jay Lefevers, the founder of CancerBiz.com, is a businessman, a baseball coach, and a two time survivor after experiences with a brain tumor (Hermangiopertcytoma) and cancer (Non-Hodgkins Lymphoma).
 He is also the author of "Cancer on the Brain," a memoir.
 "Cancer on the Brain" is the true story of his battles with a brain tumor and then cancer, while running a business, being a husband and father, and coaching an inner-city Little League team to baseball victory.
 In 2013, the Next Generation Indie Book Awards, the nation's largest independent book awards organization, selected "Cancer on the Brain" as a 2013 general nonfiction finalist.

-CancerBiz was established to promote "business as usual" for all cancer patients and cancer survivors, and to provide hope and prosperity for their ventures, enabling them not only to survive the endless stream of medical bills but also for them to thrive in their endeavors.
+CancerBiz was established to promote "business as usual" for all cancer survivors, patients and caregivers, and to provide hope and prosperity for their ventures, enabling them not only to survive the endless stream of medical bills but also for them to thrive in their endeavors.